 Information & Resources for Current Families

-At New Century School, we understand the importance of parent involvement and encourage our families to be engaged with our school!
-We also understand that knowledge is power, so our goal is to provide you, as parents and guardians, with answers, resources and all the relevant information you need to be part of your child’s education.
+At New Century School, we understand the importance of parent involvement.
+As such, we encourage all families to be engaged with their students’ STEM elementary education!
+We also understand that knowledge is power.
+Our our goal is to provide you, as parents and guardians, with answers, resources and all the relevant information you need to be part of your child’s education.

-Below you will find information about our school to help you and your child be successful day-to-day at New Century School.
+Below you will find information about our school. you can use this information to help you and your child be successful day-to-day at New Century School.
 If you have questions or have additional needs, please use our online contact form to get in touch, or call the main office at (651) 478-4535.

 Students: 7:15 a.m. – 2:15 p.m.